 In October 2019, Schwab was the first online broker to go commission free on stock, exchange-traded funds and U.S options trading commission fees.
 Their recent acquisition of TD Ameritrade is sure to result in more streamlined services and potentially better products in 2020.

 Schwab provides excellent customer support.
 Their online customer support and chat support is available to customers 24/7, and they also invite customers to attend their complementary workshops throughout their 350 plus branches.

-The brokers robo-advisor can also fully manage your portfolio – a great option for beginners.
+Not one to fall behind, Schwab recently released a robo-advisor (ie, automated investing) platform called Intelligent Portfolios.
+Their robo-advisor can fully manage your portfolio – a great option for beginners.
 Schwab also offers clear guidance, and a Client Concierge to help you sort your initial priorities.